MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/sign-in.md

 ## Sign in from Dynamics 365 for Sales

-You can also launch Product Visualize directly from Dynamics 365 for Sales on your iOS device.
+You can also open Product Visualize directly from Dynamics 365 for Sales on your iOS device.
 This makes it easy to visualize your products in 3D as you work with your sales opportunities.

 If you haven’t already installed Product Visualize on your iOS device, you can install it from Dynamics 365 for Sales.